-- The remaining resin does not have to be filled back into the bottle immediately after printing, but at the latest after two days.
-This should always be done with the enclosed filters, which you can also buy from Amazon .
+- The remaining resin does not have to be filled back into the bottle immediately after printing.
+However, try to put it back within two days.
+This should always be done with the enclosed filters, which you can buy from Amazon .

-- Make sure to set support structures at all (!)
-Overhanging points of the model.
-The printer cannot print “in the air”, every point needs a connection to the printing platform.
+- Make sure to set support structures for the overhanging points of the model.
+The printer cannot print “in the air”.
+Every point needs a connection to the printing platform.

-- So far I haven’t had to level up again.
-Do it thoroughly the first time and screw the platform tight, then you should first be able to make many prints one after the other without being disturbed.
+- So far, I haven’t had to level up again.
+Do it thoroughly the first time and screw the platform tight.
+With this done, you should first be able to make many prints one after the other without being disturbed.

 - Make sure there is good ventilation.
-I made some of the first prints in a small, poorly ventilated room, which can cause discomfort in the long term and is certainly not healthy either.
+I made some of the first prints in a small, poorly ventilated room, which can cause discomfort in the long term and is certainly not healthy.
 Avoid skin contact and wash your hands thoroughly after handling the prints.